Mike Heslin, ‘Special Ops: Lioness’ Actor, Dies at 30

-Mike Heslin, known for his role in Taylor Sheridan’s action-drama “Special Ops: Lioness,” died July 2 following “an unexpected cardiac event,” according to his husband.
-He was 30 years old.
+Mike Heslin, known for his role in Taylor Sheridan’s action-drama “Special Ops: Lioness,” died on Tuesday following “an unexpected cardiac event,” according to his husband.
+Heslin was 30 years old.

 “Michael was brilliant, selfless, talented, and a real-life guardian angel.
 He single-handedly carried me through multiple rounds of cancer.
 He was the first person everyone would call to share good news with, and he was the perfect person to call if they needed a shoulder to lean on or the best advice.
 He truly was the sweetest, most caring, and loving man on earth, and he brought out the absolute best in everyone who had the pleasure to cross paths with him.
 He moved through life with such ease and confidence, and turned everyone around him into a better version of themselves.
 No matter how difficult things got, we knew that there was nothing we couldn’t overcome with Mike in our corner.”